 Gelbspan’s various narratives often cover his first two talking points in some form within a single sentence, when he mentions skeptics in comparison to the Intergovernmental Panel on Climate Change (IPCC) having more than 2,500 scientists from more than a hundred countries.
 This statement takes on a comical turn when, despite Ms Kreider having no more than a BA History degree*, she is found in a 1997 IPCC special report, in its Annex H USA section of authors, contributors, and expert reviewers, where she is listed in association with, of all scientific organizations, Greenpeace. [*10/27/16 Author’s edit: that link for her online resumé no longer works, but

 this one does** and I have a screencapture of the Education section there for good measure. **3/12/18 Author’s edit: Except not any longer.
-Seems Ms Kreider altered the url now so that it additionally has her middle initial, but is otherwise the same as her prior resumé link.]
+Seems Ms Kreider altered the url now so that it additionally has her middle initial, but is otherwise the same as her prior resumé link.
+Author’s 6/27/19 addition: LinkedIn now requires free membership login, so for those who haven’t joined, here’s a screencapture composite showing the former and altered page urls.]

 The larger problems with environmental groups associating with the IPCC have already been very nicely shown in detail by Donna Laframboise.

-Kalee Kreider’s LinkedIn resumé is oddly missing a reference to the job she had between her departure from Al Gore’s office and her current “Kreider Strategies, LLC” position: her prominent June 2012 return to Fenton Communications.
+Kalee Kreider’s LinkedIn resumé is oddly missing a reference to the job she had between her departure from Al Gore’s office and her current “Kreider Strategies, LLC” position: her prominent* June 2012 return to Fenton Communications. *[Author’s 6/27/19 addition: It was big agency industry news at the time.
+And it is still missing in her latest updated resumé … in which her time at Greenpeace and Ozone Action are also missing now.
+Both were in her oldest LinkedIn resumé version now preserved at the Internet Archive.]
 Who knows?
 It must not have worked out well.
 I’ll leave that particular resumé glitch for others to muse about.

 Meanwhile, Al Gore expressed quite an appreciation of her work, to an extent that sounds like it extended further back than her actual March 2006-July 2012 spokesperson position: